Which Is More Likely To Get You into College: the SAT or ACT?

-There are a LOT of questions for you to ponder and answer in the coming years.
-But you don’t have to tackle them alone—I’ve written handy walk-throughs of each of them:
+There are a lot of questions for you to mull over and answer for yourself in the coming years.
+But you’re not alone in that process!
+I’ve published clear, stress-reducing guides of each of them:

-But another question I get asked by virtually every newcomer parent—understandably!—is one that I want to walk you through today.
+But another question I get asked by virtually every newcomer parent—understandably!—is one that I want to address today: Do colleges favor the SAT over the ACT (or vice versa)?

 Article Contents